 pattern found here

-the book " Naughty Needles".
+I first had been trying to make fingerless gloves from a pattern in the book " Naughty Needles".
 I wanted to make a pair of these gloves for Philip, but the gloves were far too feminine and they actually didn't really work out the way that the pattern said.
 So when I found this particular pattern, I was excited because there was an actual "male sized" pattern that I could use to make him some gloves.
 So I tried it out.
 I got some sport weight merino wool from Nature's Yarns in Fairfax near my work and borrowed mom's and got my own size 4 double pointed needles (DPNs).
 They took a bit of time, like it always does with a new pattern and they worked out great.
 He loved them!
 These were a part of a bunch of things I put together for his Christmas present.
 He usually wears his Harley Davidson Leather fingerless gloves, but these I made were more for warmth than for heavy lifting like the others.
 This is fine by me.

 I enjoyed working this pattern so much, I made two sets of gloves for myself.
 I played around with colors for one of them, trying out the idea of having the fingers different colors.
 For the red and yellow gloves I used KnitPicks Swish DK (Superwash Merino Wool) in Hollyberry and Pale Lemon.